By: CS2113-T16-4 Since: Aug 2018 Licence: MIT

 The Sequence Diagram below shows how the components interact for the scenario where the user issues the command delete 1.

-Figure 3.
-Component interactions for delete 1 command (part 1)
+delete 1 command (part 1)

 Note how the Model simply raises a AddressBookChangedEvent when the Address Book data are changed, instead of asking the Storage to save the updates to the hard disk.